BigWizzo/html-css-capstone/README.md

 > This project Project is based on an online website for a conference.
 > I built a website for the Space Mission Launch.

-## The Project has the following pages
+### The Project has the following pages

-    - the Home page, with a menu link to the about page, tickets, and the schedule page
+> the Home page, with a menu link to the about page, tickets, andthe schedule page
-    - the about page
+> the about page
-    - the tickets page
+> the tickets page
-    - the schedule page
+> the schedule page

-## Responsive Design with emphasis on
+### Responsive Design with emphasis on

-    - mobile: up to 768px
+> mobile: up to 768px
-    - desktop: from 768px
+> desktop: from 768px

-## Built With
+### Built With

-    - HTML
+> HTML
-    - CSS
+> CSS
-    - Bootstrap
+> Bootstrap

 ## Live Demo